arriej/Skunk-Swarm/README.md

 N8n | Self host IFTTT | [Hub](https://hub.docker.com/r/n8nio/n8n) - [Website](https://n8n.io/)

 ### Todo:
 - [ ] Standardize configs.
+- [ ] Base all configs on compose 3.8
 - [ ] Remove unassay information from configs
-- [ ] Reduce workers SD cards to small ones. with 1 storage location on NAS. (and use this one location in all configs)
+- [ ] Reduce workers SD cards to small ones. with 1 storage location on NAS. (and apply this one location in all configs)

 ##### Contributing